elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can extend built-in classes when adding or modifying their behavior for specific use cases.
-However, we should use composition or utility functions in most cases for better flexibility, maintainability, and performance.<br />
+However, we should use composition or utility functions in most cases for better flexibility, maintainability, and performance.
   </div>
   </div>
 </details>